HMS Dragon (D35): Operational service

-October 2016, Dragon tracked two Russian corvettes in the Atlantic Ocean and Bay of Biscay during a major deployment of Russian naval forces near the United Kingdom.
+In October 2016, Dragon tracked two Russian corvettes in the Atlantic Ocean and Bay of Biscay during a major deployment of Russian naval forces near the United Kingdom.

 On 11 February 2017, Dragon rescued the fourteen crew of the dismasted and adrift British yacht Clyde Challenger in the Atlantic Ocean 610 nmi south west of Land's End, Cornwall.
 Clyde Challenger was subsequently scuttled.

 A 26 November 2018 press-release claimed Dragon discovered a suspicious boat while on operation in the Middle East.
 Sailors and Royal Marines boarded the vessel, and found 148 bags containing 3,048 kg of hashish.

-15 March 2019, Dragon made its seventh drug seizure: 224 kg of heroin from a fishing vessel in the Arabian Sea.
+On 15 March 2019, Dragon made its seventh drug seizure, involving 224 kg of heroin from a fishing vessel in the Arabian Sea.
 During her time in the Arabian Sea, Dragon made eight drug busts and seized over eighteen tons of narcotics, a record for the number of successful busts and the total weight of drugs seized by a Royal Navy ship in the Middle East.

-As of March 2019, took over the current patrol role in the Middle East.
+As of March 2019, took over the Dragons patrol role in the Persian Gulf.

-HMS Montrose replaced Dragon in the Persian Gulf in March 2019.

 HMS Dragon set sail in May 2025 to take part in NATO's Formidable Shield; the largest at-sea live-fire exercise in Europe.

+On 3 March 2026, Prime Minister Keir Starmer announced that HMS Dragon would be deployed to the eastern Mediterranean to reinforce security around RAF Akrotiri in Cyprus.
+The deployment followed a Shahed-136 drone strike shortly after midnight on 2 March 2026 that caused minor damage to a hangar during the Iran war.

+Accompanied by three Wildcat helicopters, armed with Martlet missiles, and a Merlin helicopter that were airlifted separately, the destroyer was tasked with strengthening air defences against drone threats.

+HMS Dragon departed Portsmouth for Cyprus on 10 March 2026 after rapid preparations following a period in dry dock, with the crew recalled and the usual six weeks of maintenance, weapons loading, and system checks completed in six days.

+2026 Iran conflict

+Dragon was deployed to the Eastern Mediterranean after rising tensions as a result of strikes on RAF Akrotiri on Cyprus.
+HMS Dragon was to help "defending Cyprus and the wider Eastern Mediterranean."

+As is routine when such ships are deployed, Dragon embarked two AgustaWestland AW159 Wildcat helicopters from 815 Naval Air Squadron.
+These will be fitted with Martlet Multirole missiles, which were added with the intention of strengthening anti-drone defences in the area.
+Lockheed Martin F-35 Lightning II fighter aircraft are also in the area and "are already conducting air defence sorties."
+HMS Dragon was forced to dock shortly after arriving in Cyprus due to what the Ministry of Defence described as a "minor technical issue".
+The incident occurred amid criticism that the United Kingdom government had responded too slowly to the escalating conflict in the Middle East.

+On 9 May 2026 the UK and France announced a plan, where Dragon would be deployed to the Middle East to facilitate shipping through the Straight of Hormuz once a ceasefire is established.